Striking, Finely Engraved Example of Ortelius' Landmark World Map

 The map includes a massive Terra Australis Nondum Cognita, a distinctive Northwest Passage below the Terra Septemtrionalis [sic.]
 Incognita, and other early cartographic hypotheses.
 The early mis-projection of Japan is prominent, as is the equally conjectural depiction of New Guinea and the Solomon Islands.
 North America is a study in guesswork and mythical cartography, including a projection of the St. Lawrence reaching to the middle of the continent and a similar river running from the Gulf of Mexico to the same vicinity.
 Nova Francia is shown, although the map debuted well before the visits of Champlain and the Jesuits.

-This is the third state of the map, which first appeared in 1589 and adds the new embellishments, including the strap work around the image and the medallions with the quotes.
 The map is based most directly upon Mercator's map of 1569, Gastaldi's map of 1561, and Diego Gutierrez' portolan map of the coastlines of the Atlantic.

 Cartographic compilation and guesswork

 Although the map appears woefully erroneous to modern eyes, it actually contains some of the best compilation work of the period, which was a hallmark of mapmaking in the sixteenth century.
 Additionally, Ortelius and his colleagues corrected the map as they released new editions of his atlas; for example, the western bulge in South America was removed in the third state of the second edition of the world map.

 Many other place names and geographic features remain that were based on dubious sources or hypotheses that have since been corrected.
 For instance, only the Straits of Magellan separate South America from the large, unknown southern continent.
 This was common to maps of the period, as a southern continent was thought likely to be hidden in the Pacific and near the South Pole to balance the continents of the northern hemisphere.